Ancient Egyptian History See also:

 African-American Heritage - See DIVERSITY / MULTICULTURAL RESOURCES - African & African-American.

 Mandela AUDIO - 'A five-part radio series documenting the struggle against apartheid [in South Africa] through rare sound recordings, the voice of Nelson Mandela himself, as well as those who fought with him, and against him.'
 Includes text and photos.
 Click on The Stories to get started.
 High school and up (2005, with a 2013 update; Radio Diaries, Inc. & Corporation for Public Broadcasting).
-See also Nelson Mandela Timeline (Nelson Mandela Foundation) and Nelson Mandela, Nobel Laureate.
-Mandela and other political prisoners were imprisoned on South Africa's Robben Island VIDEO; the website includes prisoner stories and a timeline exploring the history of the island shaped by its many different occupants and uses (Robben Island Museum).
+See also Nelson Mandela Biography & Timeline UPDATED LINK!
+(Nelson Mandela Foundation) and Nelson Mandela, Nobel Laureate.

 Ottoman Empire - See Ottoman Empire, below.